 A lot of planning, material choice, and effort goes into building a swimming pool.
 But regardless of the pool’s decorative features and design, pool finishes will transcend the complete design and play a huge role in how appealing the pool is.

-Whether you want to resurface your existing pool’s aging plaster or select the finish for a new pool, you should determine what type of material to use.
+Whether you want to resurface your existing pool’s plaster or select the finish for a new pool, you should determine what type of material to use.
 Pool finishes come with their own set of benefits and drawbacks in areas like durability, visual appeal, and cost.

 Talk to pool specialists at Premier Pools & Spas about the choice of exposed aggregate, which has river pebbles or glass beads.
 Think about a pebble finish if you want a tropical or rustic appearance.
 Glass bead pool finishes will make the surface of your pool glitter, and go together with contemporary pool designs.